jenkinsci/appscan-plugin/README.md

             -   **Target**: Enter the full path to the directory that contains the files that you want to scan or enter the full path to an existing .irx file.
-            -   **Additional Options**: If selected, the following options are available.
+            -   **Additional Options**: If selected, the following options are available:
                 -   Open Source Only: Available for AppScan on Cloud only.
                     -   When checked, open source and third-party packages used by your code are analyzed.
 Use of this option requires a specific ASoC Software Composition Analysis (SCA) subscription.
                 -   Source Code Only: When checked, static analysis is executed with source code only option.